Margin Calibration for Long-Tailed Visual Recognition: Related Work

-\textbf{Decision boundary adjustment.} Nevertheless, data re-sampling or loss function engineering will influence the representations of data~\cite{ren2020balanced}.
-Lots of empirical observations show that we can acquire good representation when using the standard training and the classifier head is the performance bottleneck~\cite{kang2019decoupling,zhang2021distribution,yu2020devil,kim2020adjusting}.
-To solve the above problem, decision boundary adjustment methods re-adjust the classifier head after the standard training~\cite{kang2019decoupling,zhang2021distribution}.
-However, they ignore the relationship between the biased margins and the biased logits.
+\textbf{Decision boundary adjustment.} Nevertheless, data re-sampling or loss function engineering will influence the representations of data~\citep{ren2020balanced}.
+Lots of empirical observations show that we can acquire good representation when using the standard training and the classifier head is the performance bottleneck~\citep{kang2019decoupling,zhang2021distribution,yu2020devil,kim2020adjusting}.
+To solve the above problem, decision boundary adjustment methods re-adjust the classifier head after the standard training in a learnable way~\citep{kang2019decoupling,zhang2021distribution} or using maximum likelihood estimation such as the Platt scaling~\citep{platt1999large}.
+However, they ignore the relationship between the uncalibrated margins and logits.
+Moreover, \revision{\method} targets a multi-class classification problem and Platting scaling targets binary classification (based on sigmoid), and their updating manners are also different since \revision{\method} adopts an end-to-end manner that updates $2K$ learnable parameters.

-\textbf{Other methods.} There also exist other paradigms to deal with the long-tailed recognition task, including task-specific neuron networks design~\cite{wang2021contrastive,zhou2020bbn,wang2021rsg}, transfer learning~\cite{liu2019large,yin2019feature}, domain adaptation~\cite{jamal2020rethinking}, semi supervised learning and self supervised learning~\cite{yang2020rethinking}.
-But these methods either rely on the non-trivial network design or external data.
+\textbf{Other methods.} There also exist other paradigms to deal with the long-tailed recognition task, including task-specific architecture design~\citep{wang2021contrastive,zhou2020bbn,wang2021rsg}, transfer learning~\citep{liu2019large,yin2019feature}, domain adaptation~\citep{jamal2020rethinking}, semi supervised learning and self supervised learning~\citep{yang2020rethinking}.
+But these methods either rely on the non-trivial architecture design or external data.
 In contrast, our proposed MARC is very simple to implement and does not require external data.
-The detailed comparison between \method and similar methods is shown in \tablename~\ref{tab:diff}.
+Detailed comparison is shown in \tablename~\ref{tab:diff}.